Infant class size limits: reception and KS1

 If the class is taught by more than 1 school teacher, it can have more than 30 pupils, as long as there aren't more than 30 pupils for every 1 of those teachers.

-These children will remain an 'excepted' pupil for the time they're in an infant class or until the class numbers fall back to the current infant class size limit.
-Even if this means you end up with more than 30 pupils, you won't need to employ
+These pupils will stay an 'excepted' pupil for the time they're in an infant class, or until the class numbers fall back to the current infant class size limit.
+Even if this means you have more than 30 pupils, you won't need to employ an additional teacher.